Earth Guardian Explorers: Ohia Pod!

 An Outdoor Educational Enrichment for Homeschool or Alternative Schooled Students to foster the connection to themselves, their peers and the natural environment.
 Our program provides ecological knowledge, scientific investigation, imagination, games, wilderness skills, Hawaiian Cultural learning and emotional intelligence.

 Guided Freedom & Supported Creativity to Foster a Sense of Self and Place.
-The power of inquiry comes from: prompting students to ask their own questions; providing experiences where those curiosities can be met; sitting and moving with them as they synthesize and communicate their findings; and then - support them to create products, projects or stewardship actions that support their findings.
+The power of inquiry comes from: prompting students to ask their own questions; providing experiences where those curiosities can be met; sitting and moving with them as they synthesize and communicate their findings; and then - support them to create products, projects or stewardship actions that support their findings

-Each month we will follow the cycle of learning and flow through the elements with the lunar cycle (compass image attached).
-The children will help to guide where we go, and why, as we walk the pathway from inquiry to action.
+Outside of our daily curriculum lessons and basic learning blocks, our outdoor field trips allow for more creativity and exploration.
+Each month we will follow the cycle of learning and flow through the elements with the lunar cycle .The children will help to guide where we go, and why, as we walk the pathway from inquiry to action.
 The goal is to have an outcome each month - a stewardship action, building project, written document or event - that they create as a group - as a response to their own interests and experiences.

 This is powerful because it fosters their sense of curiosity, voice, and their individual importance and creativity.
 And - having to figure out how to make decisions as a group and work together with their peers ;)